frederikvig/nyum/_recipes/cornbread.md

 ---

-> Bake in the preheated oven until a toothpick inserted into the center of the pan comes out clean, 20 to 25 minutes.
+> Bake in the preheated oven until a toothpick inserted into the center of the pan comes out clean, about 25 minutes.

 ---